 Incidents of Bullying will be dealt with on a staged basis.

-- When a pupil tells a teacher s/he is being bullied, it is important to gather all of the facts from both sides (What, where, when, who, why?).
-This will involve an interview with the alleged bully.
+- It is important to gather all of the facts from both sides (What, where, when, who, why?).
+This will involve an interview with the pupil who may be a victim of bullying and with the alleged bully.